Betula × purpusii

-Betula murrayana commonly known as Murray birch, is a critically endangered species of small birch that is endemic to Washtenaw County, Michigan in the United States and St. Williams, Norfolk County, Ontario, in Canada.
+Betula × purpusii is a species of birch native to the north-central United States and southern Ontario, Canada.
+It is a naturally-occurring hybrid of the species B. alleghaniensis and B. pumila.

+Under the synonym Betula × murrayana or Murray birch, it is assessed as a critically endangered species.

 Description

 The tree can be up to 15 meters in height and usually has several trunks.
 The bark of the mature trees is usually dark red-reddish brown and has horizontally-expanded lenticels.
 Its leaves are 5–11 centimeters × 3–6 centimeters.

 Taxonomy

-It was named by Burton V. Barnes and Bruce P. Dancik, in Canadian Journal of Botany 63(2):223-226, in 1985.
+Betula × purpusii was described by Camillo Karl Schneider in 1904.
+Betula × murrayana was named by Burton V. Barnes and Bruce P. Dancik, in Canadian Journal of Botany 63(2):223-226, in 1985.
 The specific epithet honors Frank Murray, the person who discovered the Michigan population of the species.
-Betula murrayana is an evolutionarily recent species that arose through hybridization between Betula alleghaniensis and another hybrid, Betula × purpusii (a hybrid of B. alleghaniensis and Betula pumila).
+Betula × murrayana is an evolutionarily recent species that arose through hybridization between Betula alleghaniensis and Betula × purpusii.
 Betula murryana has a chromosome number of 2n=112, while B. alleghaniensis has 2n=84, B. pumila has 2n=56. and B. × purpusii has 2n=70.
+Plants of the World Online treats B. × murrayana as a synonym of B. × purpusii.